Chilled Red Pepper and Goats’ Cheese Soup

 1. Drain peppers well, reserving the liquid.

-2. Blend peppers, basil leaves, garlic, sugar, and chili until smooth.
+2. Blend the peppers, basil leaves, garlic, sugar, and chili until smooth.
 Mix in the olive oil and vinegar.
 Season well with salt and pepper.
-If needed adjust thickness by adding some of the reserved liquid.

-4. Serve garnished with crumbled goats’ cheese and small basil leaves.
+5. Serve garnished with crumbled goat cheese and small basil leaves.

 Frequently Asked Questions